 How does a reverse osmosis tank work?

-Inside the reverse osmosis tank is both an air chamber and a water chamber, divided in the center by a bladder.
+The inside of a reverse osmosis tank contains both an air chamber and a water chamber, divided in the center by a bladder.
 Though water does not compress, air will.
 As the reverse osmosis system feeds water into the storage tank, the weight of the water begins to compress the air chamber.
 As air compresses, it will continue to increase in pressure.
 When you open your faucet, this air pressure propels the water out of the tank and up through your faucet.
-If the tank did not have an air chamber, the tank would fill with water but unable to transport it anywhere without the assistance of something like a delivery pump.
+Without an air chamber, the tank would fill with water but not be able to transport it anywhere without the assistance of something like a delivery pump.
 Hydropneumatic storage tanks allow you to have a delivery system without an electric pump.

 Why are reverse osmosis tanks important?

 The reverse osmosis tank provides two very important functions in the context of the RO system as a whole.
-Primarily, the tank provides you with pressurized water whenever you require it.
-But it’s secondary function is no less important to the system’s operation.
+The primary purpose of an RO tank is to provide water whenever it is needed.
+Its secondary function is no less important to the system’s operation.
 The reverse osmosis tank maintains pressure throughout the reverse osmosis system and actuates the on/off cycling of the system by monitoring line pressure.
-The reverse osmosis system is equipped with a sensory valve that halts the production of water when the pressure in the tank reaches 2/3 of the line pressure.
+The system is equipped with a sensory valve that halts the production of water when the pressure in the tank reaches 2/3 of the line pressure.
 If your feed pressure is 60 psi, the membrane will continue to filter water and fill the storage tank until the compressing air within that tank reaches 40 psi.
 When the tank senses that 2/3 of line pressure has been reached, it will move the valve to the closed position, and water production will cease.
 The automatic shutoff valves, (stylized as ASO valves) work in tandem with the storage tank to conserve thousands of gallons of water per year.
 If the system did not automatically shut off when the tank filled, water would continue to be sent through the membrane and down the drain.

 What is the tank capacity of a reverse osmosis tank?

-The actual tank capacity of an RO tank will differ from the gallon capacity the manufacturer indicates the tank is capable of holding.
+The actual tank capacity of an RO tank will differ from the gallon capacity the manufacturer indicates the tank can hold.
 When the label says a storage tank is 4.5 gallons, it is referring to the total void volume of the tank.
 But, the internal space of these tanks is occupied by a metal bladder and air, not only water.
 So, this 4.5 gallon tank will actually hold around 2.5-3 gallons of water.
 Furthermore, the exact amount of water the tank is capable of holding will differ based on the feed pressure and the settings on the shutoff valve.

-If you are unsatisfied with your current holding capacity, you can increase the volume of stored water by adding another storage tank.
+You can increase the volume of stored water by adding another storage tank.
 These tanks, when teed together, will work in tandem as one tank.
 By increasing the volume of stored water, you will also enhance the delivery capabilities of your reverse osmosis system.
-If you are running water from your RO system to the ice machine in your refrigerator, it is likely that the ice is producing slowly because of the distance the water has to travel.
+If you are running water from your RO system to the ice machine in your refrigerator, it is likely that the ice is producing slowly because of the distance the water must travel.
 Increasing your tank capacity with a second tank will increase the overall pressure.
 This is because as the tank empties, the air pressure within that tank will also start to drop down to its standard pre-charge pressure as water exits and the air expands.
 When you add a second tank, the line running to your ice maker will pull from both tanks simultaneously.
-As water is drawn from both tanks, the amount of water leaving each tank is reduced, enabling higher pressure for a longer period of time.
+As water is drawn from both tanks, the amount of water leaving each tank is reduced, enabling higher pressure for a longer period.

-Another way to increase your tank capacity is to add an RO booster pump.
+An RO booster pump can increase your tank’s capacity if your feed pressure is low.
 Reverse osmosis systems require at least 50 psi to perform optimally.
-If your feed pressure is below that, your system will produce water much slower, your waste will increase, and the filtration will not be as thorough.
+If your feed pressure is below 50 psi, your system will produce water much slower, your waste will increase, and the filtration will not be as thorough.
 Furthermore, the storage tank will both accumulate water slower and shut off faster.
 If your feed pressure is only 45 psi, it will only take 30 psi in the tank to actuate the shutoff valve.
 By increasing your feed pressure, you will increase how much water your tank can hold before shutting off.